Deconstructing tuples and other types

 Just as you do with tuples, you can use discards to ignore selected items returned by a Deconstruct

 method.
-Each discard is defined by a variable named "_", and a single deconstruction operation can include multiple discards.
+A variable named "_" represents a discard.
+A single deconstruction operation can include multiple discards.

 The following example deconstructs a Person

-object into four strings (the first and last names, the city, and the state) but discards the last name and the state.
+object into four strings (the first and family names, the city, and the state) but discards the family name and the state.

 // Deconstruct the person object.